 The NHS Pension Scheme is complex at the best of times.
 It’s also always subject to change – which can make it even more difficult to understand your rights, obligations and benefits.

 A number of key NHS Pension Scheme changes were introduced in 2023, largely to aid staff retention.
-You’ll find a summary of the main changes below.
+You’ll find a summary of these, and other recent changes below.

 2023 NHS Pension Scheme changes